dgamboa/dgamboa/README.md

 ## Side Projects
 Check out [rocketree.com](https://rocketree.com), a Wordpress site where Matt Harris and I write about our learnings about learning.

+Check out [nasa-apod-site](https://nasa-apod-site.netlify.app/), a simple app leveraging NASA's API to display the astronomy picture of the day.

 *Shh... the rest are top secret*

 Just kidding...
 I'll be adding some more links to additional side projects here soon.